Menu Close

 The menu at Dining in the Dark is a surprise and is changed every three months.
 It is not revealed to you until after you have finished eating.

 So, you go to the restaurant and fork out hundreds of dollars for a meal, and put it into your mouth without even knowing what it is.
 How bizarre is that?
 I have never put that much trust in anyone.
-But at least, that solved the problem of not knowing what to order.
+But at least, that solves the problem of not knowing what to order.

-If you’re an extremely picky eater, this might be a problem, as you are not allowed to make strange requests such as no beansprouts, and no coriander, and no this and no that, unless you really have food restrictions due to allergies or religious beliefs.
+If you’re an extremely picky eater, this might be a problem, as you are not allowed to make strange requests such as no beansprouts, no coriander, no this and no that, unless you really have food restrictions due to allergies or religious beliefs.

-Anyhow, vegetarian, vegan and gluten-free options are available, provided that you inform them in advance.
+However, vegetarian, vegan and gluten-free options are available, provided that you inform them in advance.
 The only thing you can be certain of is that they don’t serve pork, beef, or anything with bones or potential choking hazard.

 The Pre-Dinner Game

-As soon as we arrived, we were asked to take our seats at the lounge.
-The bartender came to us to briefly explain what Dining in the Dark was all about.
 Basically, all of the servers employed there are visually impaired.
 This experience would be a glimpse into what it is like to live in their world.
 Therefore, the dining room would be in complete darkness.

 To prepare us for the dinner, we first had to warm up our senses.
 The bartender served us with two glasses of mocktails.
 They were a blend of three different kinds of fruits, and we had to guess what each of those three fruits were.
 It was much harder than I thought.
 I didn’t guess a single item correctly.
 My partner got one right.